Anchored Men

 Co-facilitated by Michael Kanner and Chris Boyle at Anchored Mind, this group provides a space for authentic community and personal reflection with clinical integration in a supportive, nonjudgmental environment.

-When: Monday Mornings @ 7:30–8:45am
+When: Monday Mornings or Wednesday Evenings

 *Attendance is NOT mandatory, but strongly encouraged to support the group’s consistency and cohesion.